 - Spider-Man examples:

 - Used as justification by the editors of Spider-Man for the "One More Day" continuity reboot, under the theory that if they stick to their guns through reader complaints for five years, no one will have enough of an attention span to remember it ever happened.
 Proven wrong five years later in 2012, where you could still turn over any metaphorical rock on the Internet and find someone still griping about "One More Day..." and Amazing Spider-Man sales declined throughout.

-- "The Clone Saga" hit the Spider-books in the early 90's, with a similar goal.
-By the end, was widely considered a huge failure, and Marvel ended up backtracking on its big changes.
+- "The Clone Saga", the remake of a 1970's story arc which debuted the Jackal (himself a low-rent replacement for the Green Goblin), hit the Spider-books in the early 90's with a similar goal in mind.
+By the end, was widely considered a huge failure, and concluded in the exact same manner as the original.
+Marvel ended up backtracking on many of its "big changes."

 - Wonderfully averted in 52.
 Booster Gold's storyline was originally going to be finding evidence that the time line was broken, falling apart at the seams, and he would need to fix it to restore order.
 As the four writers of the book got to work though, they realized each of them had been through this before and none of them really wanted to do it again ("Unless there was a prize for being the hundredth people to write one").
 Thus before they got too far into the story, they reworked Booster's storyline so that he spent it butting heads with a new hero called Supernova who turns out to be Booster (isn't time travel fun?), which led into a conspiracy about a time-traveling superhero.

 - In The Beano, The Dandy and other British Comics the fleeting demographic rule can sometimes apply to reprints.
 In that they wait a few years after a strip ends until they begin to reprint the strip.
 This is because the usual reader only reads the comic for 4 or 5 years and so there is a lot of reader turnover.